Independent African news, markets, culture and politics.

 Afrobeats lacks originality, intellectual property theft rampant - Mr Real

-Nigerian music artist Okafor Uchenna Victor, known professionally as Mr Real, has raised concerns about the prevalence of intellectual property theft in the Nigerian music industry.
-In a recent interview with Hip TV, Mr Real expressed his views on the lack of originality in Afrobeats, stating that many songs and ideas within the genre have been stolen.
+Nigerian music artist Okafor Uchenna Victor, known professionally as Mr Real, has raised concerns about the prevalence of intellectual‑property theft in the Nigerian music industry.
+In a recent interview with Hip TV, he lamented the lack of originality in Afrobeats, noting that many songs and ideas within the genre are being stolen.

-According to Mr Real, upcoming artists are disproportionately affected by intellectual property theft, as they often lack the support and resources to raise awareness about the issue and seek justice.
-He also pointed out that even established artists, such as Blackface, who have been vocal about song theft, have been accused of using other artists’ intellectual properties without permission in the past.
+Mr Real explained that upcoming artists are disproportionately affected because they often lack the support and resources needed to raise awareness about the issue and to seek justice.
+He also pointed out that even established artists, such as Blackface—who has publicly decried song theft—have previously been accused of using other musicians’ intellectual property without permission.

-Mr Real’s comments come amid allegations that popular artist Rema stole a song from his colleague Omah Lay.
-While Mr Real did not confirm the allegations, he suggested that it is possible for artists to steal each other’s work due to the nature of the music industry.
-He emphasized that the lack of originality in Afrobeats is a significant problem, with many artists copying each other’s ideas without permission.
+His comments come amid allegations that popular artist Rema stole a song from his colleague Omah Lay.
+While Mr Real did not confirm these specific claims, he suggested that the nature of the music industry makes it possible for artists to appropriate each other’s work.
+He emphasized that the lack of originality in Afrobeats is a significant problem, with many musicians copying ideas without permission.

 Scroll to Top